Dipakxettri/Dipakxettri/README.md

 Hey There,
-I am Deepak Ghimire. a passionate boy about tech and universe.
+Hey there!
+I’m Deepak Ghimire — a passionate explorer of technology and the universe.

 - Currently Dedicated for : Python for ML(https://github.com/Dipakxettri/-.git)